valera-rozuvan/howtos/docs/018-encrypt-a-partition-with-luks.md

 You should see something along the lines of:

 ```
-sd 8:0:0:0: [sdc] Attached SCSI disk
+sd 8:0:0:0: [sda] Attached SCSI disk
-EXT4-fs (sdc1): mounting ext3 file system using the ext4 subsystem
+EXT4-fs (sda1): mounting ext3 file system using the ext4 subsystem
-EXT4-fs (sdc1): mounted filesystem with ordered data mode.
+EXT4-fs (sda1): mounted filesystem with ordered data mode.
 Opts: (null)
 ```

-Thus, in this example, the unit will be the `sdc` (`/dev/sdc`) and the first and only partition will be the `sdc1` (`/dev/sdc1`).
+Thus, in this example, the unit will be the `sda` (`/dev/sda`) and the first and only partition will be the `sda1` (`/dev/sda1`).

 4. Unmount the partition.

 ```
-umount /dev/sdc1
+umount /dev/sda1
 ```

 5. Delete the partition table and create a new one.

 ```
-fdisk /dev/sdc
+fdisk /dev/sda
 ```

 To eliminate currently existing partition table on the drive and create a new empty table, use the o option: